ParadigmHyperloop/web-cw2/README.md

 A secondary UI displays critical telemtry and sensor data has been created in Grafana and is used alongside this one to allow for quick analysis of all pod systems.

 A tertiary UI with a 3D to-scale render of the pod has been created in Unity3D and is used alongside this one to show real-time visual representations of data: e.g. relative position of the pod in the SpaceX vacuum chamber.

-TODO:
-	-	Add a countdown timer for transition from the coasting state to the braking state.

 # Screenshots